leutenantKiya/JustPush-Refactory/README.md

 *JustPush-Refactory* is an open source tool designed to streamline and safeguard your deployment workflow, ensuring that pushing code is as easy as possible for teams of any size.

 ### Why JustPush-Refactory?
-- Automates repetitive deployment tasks
+  - Mengotomatisasi tugas deployment yang berulang
-- Reduces chances for human error and failed deploys
+  - Mengurangi kemungkinan kesalahan manusia dan kegagalan deploy
-- Integrates with popular CI/CD pipelines and services
+  - Ringan, mudah diatur, dan dapat dikustomisasi
-- Lightweight, easy to set up, and customizable
+  - Mempercepat waktu kerja developer

 Feel free to contribute ideas, submit issues, fork the repo, or create a pull request.
 Let’s build a better deployment experience together!